The Report on the 7 November Armistice News in France

 Few False Armistice recollections by allied officials.

-There is also a separate article – The 3:00 pm Cease-Fire Order – Source of the 7 November 1918 Armistice News? – offering more detail on this central question.
+The separate articles – The 3:00 pm Cease-Fire Order – Source of the 7 November 1918 Armistice News? and Roy Howard, Arthur Hornblow, Jr, and the Jackson False Armistice Telegram offer more details on these central factors in the events.

 - To facilitate cross-referencing, the G-2 document is available on a separate page of this website.
 On the other reports, see the False Armistice News from France article on this website.